Best Things to Do in Dubrovnik, Croatia

 Wander around Dubrovnik Old Town

-Like so many ancient cities in Southeastern Europe & the Balkans, Dubrovnik Old Town feels impossibly beautiful.
-There’s hardly a corner of it that doesn’t leave your mouth gaping wide in awe.
+I can hardly think of a more enchanting place for a stroll than Dubrovnik Old Town.
+Like so many ancient cities in Southeastern Europe and the Balkans, the UNESCO-listed Old City of Dubrovik feels impossibly beautiful.
+There’s hardly a corner here that won’t leave you gaping in awe.
 It’s no wonder why Old Town tops every list of what to see in Dubrovnik!

 Rooftops in Old Town, Dubrovnik

 Even with many centuries passing and a not-so-distant war that left parts of the city shattered, Dubrovnik has retained much of its ancient character.
-This is reflected in a rich tapestry of Renaissance, Gothic, and Baroque architecture, blanketing its palaces, churches, monasteries, and piazzas.
+This cgharm is reflected in a rich tapestry of Renaissance, Gothic, and Baroque architecture, blanketing its palaces, churches, monasteries, and piazzas.

 The top Dubrovnik Old Town sights to look out for include: